John U. Bacon: Media appearances

-Bacon provides weekly sports commentary on behalf of the University of Michigan's athletic program for Michigan Radio and appears often on NPR, ESPN and the Big Ten Network, among other networks.
+Bacon provides weekly sports commentary for Michigan Radio and appears often on NPR, ESPN and the Big Ten Network, among other networks.
 In 2015, his radio essay won first prize in the Public Radio News Directors Incorporated (PRNDI) awards.
 Bacon has been a guest on NPR's quiz shows Wait Wait...Don't Tell Me! and Ask Me Another.

 Bacon gives speeches for corporations and other organizations, including three TEDx talks, another to receive the Golden Apple Award, and the Knight-Wallace Fellows Program's Hovey Lecture.

 Academia

 Bacon teaches at the Medill School of Journalism at Northwestern University and at the University of Michigan.
 In 2009, Michigan students awarded him the Golden Apple Award for excellence in teaching.
 In 2019, Bacon taught a class on Teaching and Coaching at the University of Michigan School of Education.

 Bacon coached the hockey team of his alma mater, Huron High School, from 2000 to 2004.
 He led the team from its worst to its best record in school history in three years.
 In 2007, Bacon was inducted into the River Rat Hall of Fame.